Computing the matrix exponential and the Cholesky factor of a related finite horizon Gramian: Backward error analysis

 The scaling parameter $s$ may then be selected as

-to ensure that both the errors in the computed matrix exponential and the Gramian are at most unit roundoff (in double precision arithmetic).
-Before proceeding, the following result giving a more explicit expression for $V_t$ is required. \begin{proposition} For the last coefficient $C_q$ in the Legendre expansion of $e^{A_s t}$ it holds that
+to ensure that both the errors in the approximated matrix exponential and the Gramian are at most unit round-off (in the chosen finite precision arithmetic).
+Before proceeding, the following result which gives a more explicit expression for $V_t$ is required. \begin{proposition} For the last coefficient $C_q$ in the Legendre expansion of $e^{A_s t}$ it holds that